hoonzis/hoonzis.github.io/_posts/2011-06-07-map-creator-convert-raster-images-to.md

     tiles based on the raster image.
 Later you can use this new map and "put it over" the standard Bing/Google/Open map - thus showing the additional information.

     This however has one disadvantage - the map is quite static - it is just a bunch of pixel on top of your the classic map - you are for example not able to get the total length of the route on the map.
--   You need to obtain the geo-data which specify the route lines - in other words coordinations of the route points.
+-   You need to obtain the geo-data which specify the route lines - in other words coordinates of the route points.
 To obtain this data from predefined image you would need to first set the correspondence between the image and the map and than analyze the image to get all the points of your map.